mjb44552/Agentic-AI-SQL-Workflow/README.md

 4. Skier (Beginner, Intermediate, Expert):
     - Goal: to describe the mountain experience according to the ability its hypothetical ability.

+5. The critic:
+    -Goal: summarise other skiers reviews of the ski resort.
+    -Limitations: fiddly webscraping required

 ## System Prioritise

 1. Develop the Agentic AI framework so that agents work harmoniously together.